When 94-year-old Suttie Economy is packed off for the sweet hereafter, his exit strategy is going to be a little sweeter than most.

 Since then, Economy has become something of a self-appointed goodwill ambassador for the brand.

 Sammy Oakey, president of Oakey’s Funeral Service and Economy have a friendship that goes back 45 years.
-“Suttie would come in here for visitation or just come in to visit and he would always bring a bunch of packs of Juicy Fruit… and put it out for the employees to enjoy,” Oakey recently told CNN.
+“Suttie would come in here for visitation or just come in to visit and he would always bring a bunch of packs of Juicy Fruit… and put it out for the employees to enjoy,” Oakey told CNN.

 Economy’s gum gifting ways weren’t just confined to funeral home visits.
 “He did it at restaurants and doctor’s offices—wherever he went,” Oakey said.

 After Economy recently suffered heart complications, he approached his longtime pal with a request: When his time came, he wanted to be buried in a coffin painted to resemble his trademark gum—and therein lay the problem.